 CSE370 Laboratory Assignment 4

-you will learn to use PALs.
-The PAL we will be using in this class is called
+The PAL (Programmable Array Logic) we will be using in this class is

-the 22V10 (here is the functional logic diagram).
-This
+called the 22V10 (here is the functional logic diagram).

-is a very flexible PAL that you will be using in different ways this quarter.
+This is a very flexible PAL that you will be using in different ways this

-At the core of this PAL are 10 logic blocks that each computes a Boolean
+quarter.
+At the core of this PAL are 10 logic blocks that each computes a

 register to a pin.
 We are concerned only with combinational logic right now, so